rgruesbeck/asset-loader/README.md

 Images (required): image not found image (visual feedback that an image is missing)

-Sound: silent sound & console error
+Sound: silent sound & console warning

 ## Develop
 Run ```npm start``` and open localhost:1234 in a browser.

 [tape](https://github.com/substack/tape) + [tape-dom](https://github.com/gritzko/tape-dom) are used for easy testing on various mobile devices.

-## Change Log
-- 0.0.3 fix audio buffer fallback for safari
-- 0.0.2 add flag for browsers not supporting image.decode
-- 0.0.1 initial version